Bae Jun-ho: International career

 After representing South Korea at under-19 level in a number of friendlies, Bae was called up to the under-20 squad for the 2023 AFC U-20 Asian Cup qualification.
 Having scored in two qualifiers against Mongolia and Malaysia, he was called up to the 2023 AFC U-20 Asian Cup.
 Although South Korea failed to win the tournament by being knocked out in the semi-finals by Uzbekistan, Bae was still praised for his performances.

 Bae was called up to the under-20 squad for the 2023 FIFA U-20 World Cup.
 He started quietly in the tournament, but South Korea finished fourth under his influence.
 When he scored one and provided an assist in a 3–2 victory against Ecuador, Ecuadorian manager Miguel Bravo described him as a "Brazilian".
 Italian manager Carmine Nunziata defeated South Korea in the semi-finals, but he was also attracted to Bae's performance.

 On 6 June 2024, Bae scored a goal in a FIFA World Cup qualifier against Singapore, where he made his senior international debut.
+In May 2026, he was selected for the South Korea squad for the 2026 FIFA World Cup.
+However, he was injured by Molik Khan's unsportsmanlike tackle in a 5–0 friendly win over Trinidad and Tobago on 30 May, and stayed on the bench throughout the tournament.